zauberzeug/learning_loop_node/README.md

 ### Changing the model version

-The detector can be configured to use a specific model version, to automatically update the model version according to the learning loop deployment target or to pause the model updates.
+The detector can be configured to one of the following behaviors:

+- download use a specific model version
+- automatically update the model version according to the learning loop deployment target
+- pause the model updates and use the version that was last loaded

 The model versioning configuration can be accessed/changed via a REST endpoint.
 Example Usage:

 - Fetch the current model versioning configuration: `curl http://localhost/model_version`
 - Configure the detector to use a specific model version: `curl -X PUT -d "1.0" http://localhost/model_version`